 Another unique treasure that Colorado can be proud of is Paint Mines Interpretive Park in Calhan, Colorado.
 Located near Pikes Peak, this park is a 45-minute drive southwest from Colorado Springs.
 The park is spread out over 750 acres (303 hectares) and is home to spectacular and incredibly colorful geological formations.
 The brightly colored rocks are the result of oxidized iron compounds that make for majestic scenery.
 The area is sprinkled with hiking trails and other natural wonders, and it even holds evidence of human life from 9,000 years ago.

-If you’re looking to escape Colorado Springs and explore some of the surrounding attractions, but you also want to enjoy the drive along the way, Phantom Canyon is an excellent destination in the Pikes Peak area.
+If you’re planning a weekend trip from Colorado Springs and want explore some of the surrounding attractions, Phantom Canyon is an excellent destination in the Pikes Peak area.
 Enjoying Colorado’s backcountry roads and spectacular views will make the drive unforgettable.
 Once in Phantom Canyon, marvel at the majestic canyon walls, check out Adelaide Bridge, or take Phantom Canyon Road further and look for the ghost towns of Glenbrook, Wilbur, and Adelaide.

 If you’re an animal lover or you’re looking for a one-of-a-kind experience, add Colorado Wolf and Wildlife Center on your list of activities while in Colorado Springs.
 The non-profit animal protection sanctuary is located in Divide and is the place that many wolves and other unwanted animals call home.
 Some of the animals that visitors can meet and learn about at the sanctuary include coyotes, Red and Fennec foxes, Gray, Arctic, and Mexican Gray wolves.